Ready for Love (album)

-Ready For Love is the third English studio album by Thai pop singer Tata Young, released on August 25, 2009.
+Ready For Love is the ninth studio album and third English language album by Thai pop singer Tata Young, released on August 25, 2009.
 The album's first single, "Ready For Love", was written by Alex Smith, Mark Taylor and Ayak Thiik and produced by André Brix Buchman from Valicon Company in Germany.
 It also features a track "Perfection" co-written by Leona Lewis along with many of the tracks written by internationally acclaimed songwriters.

 Concept

 The album is a rhythm-and-blues and dance-pop take on 12 tunes from songwriters around the world.